diballesteros/blog-posts/how-to-supercharge-your-html-link-tag-with-these-four-tricks.md

     - performance
 ---

-## How to supercharge your HTML link tag with these four tricks

 ### Introduction

 The HTML link tag is one of the first tags everyone learns about when first diving into HTML.
 The most common use case is to just load up a stylesheet and forget it about.